Hi friend and Welcome!

-- Lock feature makes it so you can’t accidentally switch patterns unknowingly.
+- The lock feature makes it so you can’t accidentally switch patterns unknowingly.

-- Sound reproduction called amazing and very rare.
+- Sound reproduction is called amazing and very rare.

 - Pretty fragile, even more so than your average condenser.
 Handle with extreme care.

-- The phantom power from your interface actually powers on an off the LED.
-A minor nit-pick, but some people prefer to be able to physically turn off the mic itself.
+- The phantom power from your interface actually powers on and off the LED.
+A minor nitpick, but some people prefer to be able to physically turn off the mic itself.